 The SY and Summer waiting lists are for that specific year/time period only.
 Families register for the program for which their child is age eligible.
 Early registration of children younger than the ages served by ECDC isn’t possible.
 We are happy to add families to our mailing list and they will receive information about upcoming registration periods.

 My child doesn't turn two until October; can I still register him/her for ECDC-ND?

 Families register for the program for which their child is age eligible.
-Children who are turning 2 within the first two weeks of the school year are age eligible for the ECDC-ND SY program.
-Children who are 2 years and 6 months (2.5 years old) are age eligible for the summer program.
+Children who are turning 2 by September 1st are age eligible for the ECDC-ND SY program.
+Children who are 2 years and 6 months (2.5 years old) by June 1st are age eligible for the summer program.
 Children younger than 2.5 years old are not age eligible for the ECDC-ND summer program.

 Why doesn’t ECDC serve children younger than age 2 at ECDC-ND and younger than age 3 at ECDC-SMC?

 The ECDC facilities are limited with both space and required licensing components, therefore, unable to enroll children younger than age 2 at ECDC-ND and unable to enroll children younger than age 3 at ECDC-SMC.